THE DIG CHECKLIST FOR INCLUSIVE, HIGH-QUALITY CHILDREN’S MEDIA

 - Is a member of the team trained in Universal Design for Learning standards?

 The DIG Checklist was created by Claudia Haines, Youth Services Librarian and creator of Evaluating Apps and New Media for Young Children: A Rubric.
 This tool has been fine-tuned with input from J. Elizabeth Mills (University of Washington), Tamara Kaldor (TEC Center at Erikson Institute), Kevin Clark, Ph.D.
 (Center for Digital Media Innovation and Diversity, George Mason University), Chip Donohue, Ph.D.
-(TEC Center at Erikson Institute), Warren Buckleitner (Children's Technology Review), Carissa Christner (Madison Public Library), and Daryl Grabarek (School Library Journal).
+(TEC Center at Erikson Institute), Warren Buckleitner (Children's Technology Review), Carissa Christner (Madison Public Library), Daryl Grabarek (School Library Journal) and Karen Nemeth (Language Castle).
 Stay tuned for more updates.